 List of Cucumber Juice Benefits

-- The cucumber is one of the top "fruit-vegetables" that's naturally very high in WATER CONTENT.
-Its juice is therefore very hydrating to the body, balancing to body pH and moisturizing to the skin.
+The cucumber is one of the top "fruit-vegetables" that's naturally very high in WATER CONTENT.
+Its juice is therefore very hydrating, balancing to body pH and moisturizing to the skin.

-- Straight cucumber juice can be a healing and soothing liquid to drink periodically for its ANALGESIC influence that can offer pain relief in certain instances.
+Straight cucumber juice can be a healing and soothing liquid to drink periodically for its ANALGESIC influence, which may offer pain relief in certain instances.
 In some research on cucumber extracts, it was suggested that flavonoids and tannins may be responsible for these qualities.

-- Cucumber and its high in SILICA content can help to support healthy connective tissue, bone formation and collagen synthesis.
+Cucumber and its high SILICA content can help to support healthy connective tissue, bone formation and collagen synthesis.

 Cucumber's Nutritional Composition